Zack-Hu-Nottingham/COMP-1035-Software-Engineering/lab02/docs/lab02textAna-V2.md

  The Stakeholder Analysis is the explanation for why we choose them as stakeholders and why they are primary/secondary/tertiary stakeholders.

- The Use Case Analysis is specific use cases we summarized from the article, some of which may need some modifications to be more systemlike.
+ The Use Case Analysis is specific use cases we summarized from the article, some of which may need some modifications to be more system like.

  The Clarification is our understanding for some requirements that are indistinct in meaning or indirectly stated.